 Many women face difficult challenges and responsibilities that may overlap or conflict.
 These cause stress that can affect their health.
 Stress can come from troubles at home, in relationships, and in the workplace.
 Family well-being includes stable relationships and the ability to fulfill essential roles in the home.
 This also includes child-rearing values and practices, and the mental and physical health and development of every family member.
 Researchers are trying to figure out which workplace conditions influence employees' experiences of conflict between work and family roles.
 Researchers also are studying the effects of job stress on spouses and on marriage.
 And how parents' working conditions may affect their parenting and their children.

 High blood pressure

 Eat a healthy diet and exercise regularly.
-A nutritious, well-balanced diet and exercise can keep your body fit and able to resist disease.
-Exercise also is an excellent way to elevate your mood.
+A nutritious, well-balanced diet and exercise can keep your body fit and able to fight disease.
+Exercise also is an excellent way to lift up your mood.

 Talk about your stressful situations with someone you trust.
-Sometimes, just talking about your problems and concerns can help you put them into perspective and give you insights into ways to deal with them.
+Sometimes just talking about your problems and concerns can help you put them into perspective.
+It can also give you insights into ways to deal with them.

 Stay organized to help manage your time more efficiently.

-Remember, no one can do it all alone, so ask for help.
+Remember, no one can do it all alone.
+Ask for help.

-Use relaxation techniques to calm your mind and body.
+Use relaxation methods to calm your mind and body.